Azure/Cloud-Native/website/blog-cnny/2023-02-10/index.md

 ## Create a digital signing certificate

-A digital signing certificate is certificate that is used to digitally sign and verify the authenticity and integrity of digital artifacts.
+A digital signing certificate is a certificate that is used to digitally sign and verify the authenticity and integrity of digital artifacts.
 Such documents, software, and of course container images.

 Before you can implement digital signatures, you must first create a digital signing certificate.